jaddubhai/hello-world/README.md

 # hello-world
-hello
+Hello!
 My name is Varun.
-I like ice-cream.
+I'm a rising junior at UC Berkeley, studying Economics and Computer Science.
+You can reach out me at jvarun@berkeley.edu :D